mikbalyilmaz/ADF_Unit_Root/README.txt

 :hot_face: :hot_face:
 As we know, most time series in the real world are nonstationary, and there are different types of nonstationarity.

-This project presents a comprehensive analysis of various economic indicators sourced from the Central Bank of Turkey's (CBRT) EVDS data distribution system, focusing on Turkey's banking, consumer spending, and inflationary trends.
-Through rigorous stationarity and unit root testing, Vector Autoregression (VAR) modeling, and impact-response analysis, this study aims to uncover the underlying dynamics within Turkey's macroeconomic environment.
+This project presents a comprehensive analysis of various economic indicators sourced from the Central Bank of Türkiye's (CBRT) EVDS data distribution system, focusing on Türkiye's banking, consumer spending, and inflationary trends.
+Through rigorous stationarity and unit root testing, Vector Autoregression (VAR) modeling, and impact-response analysis, this study aims to uncover the underlying dynamics within Türkiye's macroeconomic environment.
 Ultimately, the findings will contribute valuable insights toward effective policy recommendations for the Turkish banking sector.

 ## Data Overview